mikekoul/git_homework/thoughts.md

 2. Reaching out to classmates more to start building working relationships

 Shout to Danielle S who is also in Mod 0.
 We are roommates and it has been really helpful to have someone to share the experience with during this time.

+Learning all the differences between github github githubgist My brain is crammed with info